-Every year, suicide finds a place among the top 20 leading causes of death worldwide and for people of all ages.
-And each day, mothers, brothers, sisters, daughters, friends are lost because of it.
-This is a difficult reality to face.
-For any member of society, but perhaps especially those suffering with their own suicidal thoughts or feelings.
+Every year, suicide is in the top 20 leading causes of death worldwide for people of all ages.
 If suicide or any form of self-harm is on your mind, please take the following actions, starting with contacting a crisis hotline or medical professional:

 1) Get professional help right now.

-First and foremost, if you are suicidal, contact a crisis hotline and get professional help.
+First and foremost, if you are suicidal, contact a crisis hotline and get professional help right away.
+Call the National Suicide Prevention Lifeline any day or time at 1-800-273-8255.
 “The most important thing to do if you are having thoughts of harming yourself is to get help,” Emily Mendez, M.S.
 Ed.S, explains.
 “The Suicide Prevention Lifeline is available 24/7.
 I would recommend contacting the Lifeline.
 They can connect you with local therapists, crisis centers, or hospitals.
 If a friend or loved one talks about harming themselves or others, reach out to the Lifeline for help.
 Never brush it off even if you think that they would not do it.”

 2) Open up to your loved ones.